NEW Program FAQs - Kenneth Rainin Foundation

 Panelists will assess the degree to which the project content addresses timely and compelling issues relevant to the artists and communities it intends to serve.

-• Tackle current global crises with important local dimensions
+• Tackling current global crises with important local dimensions

-• Challenge historical narratives to share new perspectives
+• Challenging historical narratives to share new perspectives

-• Address rising attitudes or prejudices that permeate our society
+• Addressing rising attitudes or prejudices that permeate our society

 What does the Foundation mean by “community connection”?